meteor/meteor/packages/spacebars/syntax.md

 ### Dynamic Attributes

-As a special form, a double-brace tag can be used inside an HTML start tag to supply arbitrary reactive attributes:
+As a special form, a double-brace tag can be used inside an HTML start tag to specify an arbitrary, reactively changing set of attributes:

 ```
 <div {{attrs}}>...</div>